dhinton22/Group-Project/README.md

 ## Machine Learning Model

-violent vs non-violent
-most common crimes commited
-GUN crimes on metro
-Most Dangerous Shift as DC Metro PD
+Linear Regression
+Logistic Regression
+Naive Bayes
+Random Forest Classifier
+Grid Search
+TPOT Classifier
+K-nearest neighbors

 #### Random Forest Classifier Model
 With crime data, there is a significant imbalance in the data when looking at violent vs non-violent crime.
-In the Washington DC Crime dataset that we are analyzing here, there are 342,868 total crimes, where 62,339 or 18% are classified as violent crime.
+In the Washington DC Crime dataset that we are analyzing here, there are 48,232 total crimes, where 15,021 are classified as violent crime.

 Since the data is both tabular and imbalanced, it is most practical to start out with a supervised machine learning model, the balanced random forest classifier.
 Random forest algorithms work against overfitting, are capable of handling thousands of input variables without deletion, and run efficiently on large datasets.